String Formation Beyond Leading Colour: Constraints and Tuning

 The problem in the low $p_\perp$ domain is a common theme for all heavier hadrons (i.e.\ anything but pions) and would be interesting to explore further.
 (E.g., a measurement of $\rho$ spectra could reveal whether it depends on the presence of strange quarks.)
 The PYTHIA models predict a $p_\perp$-distribution that peaks at lower values than what is actually observed.
 To study this in more detail, one can calculate the average $p_\perp$ for the identified hadrons and plot it a function of their mass, as done e.g.\ by the STAR collaboration for $pp$ collisions at $E_\text{CM}=200~\text{GeV}$~\cite{Abelev:2006cs}.
 In purely longitudinal string fragmentation the expected result is a roughly flat curve, since no correlation between the mass of the particle and $p_\perp$ is present.
 The flat prediction is altered when hadron decays and jet physics are included, leading to the curve seen in \figRef{fig:avgpTvsMass}.
 The prediction is also altered if the string is boosted (e.g., by partonic string endpoints), the boost is transferred to the final particles and for the same boost velocity a heavy particle will gain more $p_\perp$ than a light one.
 This effect can be enhanced by CR, since minimisation of the $\lambda$-measure prefers reconnections among partons moving in the same direction, thus creating boosted strings~\cite{Ortiz:2013yxa}.
 CR is therefore expected to give a sharper rise of the $\langle p_\perp \rangle$ vs mass distribution.
 Unfortunately, we do not observe this expected effect at any significant level (\figRef{fig:avgpTvsMass}).
 To be candid, it is disappointing that the new model does not appear to address this problem at all.
 At the very least, it leaves room open for criticism and possibly additional new physics.
 Of special interest in this context are possible collective phenomena, such as (gas-like) hadron reinteractions or (hydro-like) flow, either of which could provide a (weak or strong, respectively) velocity-equalising component, and at least the latter has been applied successfully in the context of the EPOS model~\cite{Pierog:2013ria}.
+So-called ``colour ropes'' (strings carrying more than one unit of charge and hence having a higher tension) can also generate harder momentum spectra, while remaining within a string context, as was recently explored in~\cite{Bierlich:2014xba}.
 These effects are generally not expected to be present at the relatively low energy density in $pp$ collisions at a centre-of-mass energy of 200 GeV, however.
 It would therefore be of great interest to redo the measurement in detail at LHC energies, for high- and low-multiplicity samples and/or in the underlying event, to study whether the slope is steeper at the higher energy densities.